tejasrr19/Dispatchr_CMS/README.md

 Since Node is on the backend, server.js is the main file that acts as the server.

-First set the environment to "production" if executing on localhost using the command
+First set the environment to "production" if executing on localhost using the command line on windows.

 <code>set NODE_ENV=production</code>